ayushsingh82/Vouch/README.md

 ## Technical Implementation & User Flow

 ### Data Ingestion
-- The app fetches all live Polkadot OpenGov proposals (1,700+) and displays them via a web UI
+- Users can search for influencers by handle, name, or platform
+- System queries DKG for existing influencer profiles
-- Real-time synchronization with Polkadot chain state
+- Real-time synchronization with social media platforms (via APIs)
-- Proposal metadata extraction and normalization

-### Report Construction
+### Report/Note Submission
-1. User selects a proposal from the interface
+1. User searches for or selects an influencer
-2. User inputs report data in JSON-LD format (with validation)
+2. User submits community note or analysis in JSON-LD format (with validation)
 3. User connects wallet for authentication
 4. System validates JSON-LD structure and required fields

-### The Trust Check (Staking)
-1. System calculates a staking fee based on data size
-2. Auto-Wallet Signing: The user approves the transaction to stake tokens for the submission
-3. Transaction is signed and submitted to the blockchain

 ### Agent Verification
 1. Backend sends the payload to the AI Agent
-2. Agent verifies the report relates to the proposal ID
+2. Agent verifies influencer authenticity, engagement quality, and content relevance
-3. Agent checks content quality, relevance, and accuracy
+3. Agent checks for bot activity, fake engagement, and suspicious patterns
 4. Verification result (approved/rejected) with confidence score and reasoning

 ### DKG Publication
 1. If verified, the DKG Edge Node publishes the asset to the network
 2. The asset is anchored on the blockchain (NeuroWeb/Polkadot) with a cryptographic timestamp
 3. UAL (Universal Asset Locator) is generated and stored
-4. Parent-child relationships are established in the knowledge graph
+4. Relationships are established in the knowledge graph (influencer → notes → insights)

-### Automated Reward Trigger
-1. Once the DKG confirms publication, the backend triggers the Reward Smart Contract
-2. The contract sends Stake + Reward back to the user's wallet
-3. Transaction hash is recorded for transparency

-### Consumption (x402)
+### Premium Access (x402)
-1. Consumers view the public graph and metadata
+1. Consumers view public metadata and basic insights
-2. If they wish to view "Private" content, the x402 gateway requests a micropayment
+2. If they wish to view premium content, the x402 gateway requests a micropayment
-3. Payment is verified on-chain
+3. Payment is verified on-chain via x402 facilitator
-4. Access is granted and content is unlocked
+4. Access is granted and premium content is unlocked

 ## Impact & Strategic Alignment

-This project directly addresses the "Wild Card" challenge by leveraging the 3 core layers to solve a specific, high-value problem in the Polkadot ecosystem.
+This project directly addresses the hackathon challenge by leveraging the 3 core layers to solve a specific, high-value problem in social media and influencer marketing.

-### For Polkadot
+### For Users
+- Transparent influencer verification and authenticity checks
+- Community-driven fact-checking and reputation building
+- Access to premium insights via x402 payments
-- Creates a permanent, uncensorable reputation history for proposers
+- Immutable reputation history that survives platform changes
-- Secures the $100M treasury against repeat bad actors
-- Enables transparent governance decision-making
-- Provides historical audit trail for all proposals

-### For Reporters
+### For Contributors
-- Provides a monetization channel (via x402) for governance auditors who currently work for free
+- Monetization channel (via x402) for high-quality analysis and fact-checking
-- Incentivizes higher-quality due diligence
 - Automated reward system reduces friction
 - Reputation building through verified contributions
+- Direct access to DKG for querying and analysis

-### For AI
+### For AI Agents
-- Enables future autonomous agents to query the DKG to "vote" on proposals based on the historical reliability of the proposer
+- Enables autonomous agents to query DKG for influencer authenticity
-- Enables AI-driven governance assistance
+- Supports AI-driven content recommendations based on trust scores
 - Provides structured data for machine learning models
-- Supports automated proposal analysis and recommendations
+- Enables automated trend detection and pattern analysis

 ## Technology Stack